alleyinteractive/mantle/docs/5-testing/0-testing.md

 codebase is a preferable setup, especially if you want to use xdebug to step through your test.

-The Mantle Test Framework expects a test config in your WordPress root directory, named `wp-tests-config.php`.
+The Mantle Test Framework will work out of the box defining a set of constants to install WordPress.
+The default set of constants can be overridden using a test config in your WordPress root directory, named `wp-tests-config.php`.
 See [the sample config in the Mantle Framework](https://github.com/alleyinteractive/mantle-framework/blob/main/src/mantle/framework/testing/wp-tests-config-sample.php) to get started.
 This config is similar to `wp-config.php` and defines many of the same constants.
 Most importantly, it defines the database information, which *must* be different from your environment's database.
 If you reuse the same database, your data could be lost!

+The default configuration will install WordPress using a `localhost` database named `wordpress_unit_tests` with the username/password pair of `root/root`.
+All constants can be overridden using the `wp-tests-config.php` file or your unit test's bootstrap file.

 Lastly, see this repository's [`tests/bootstrap.php` file](https://github.com/alleyinteractive/mantle-site/blob/main/tests/bootstrap.php)